tdsmale/tdsmale.github.io/Jungian.md

 #### LSI / ISTP / ISTj / Brigand (Shadow: Equarry).
 Unyielding Enforcer.
 Building the wall.

-Creates and enforces structure upon things, both weilding and skirting the law of the land.
+Creates and enforces structure upon things, both weilding and skirting the law of the land with ease.
 - Natural: Defence.
 Naturally emphasises defensive structural rationales.
 - Constructive: Supremacy.
 Finds it constructive to adopt possessive social personas.
 - Obligation: Faith.
 Feels obligated to try and emphasise good-faith relations.